 What is the best competitor research tool for CEOs?

-For most CEOs, the best stack is one SEO tool + one monitoring tool.
+For most CEOs, the best stack is one SEO tool plus one monitoring tool.
 Add company intelligence only if your market motion and deal timing actually require it.

 Final verdict